gravitational/workshop/gravity_networking.md

 The most important part is: `NXDomain*`

-This tells us the DNS server responded with a non-existant name, there are no records that match the DNS query.
+This tells us the DNS server responded with a non-existent name, there are no records that match the DNS query.

 An alternative answer we receive could look something like this:
 ```